Starting a blog takes dedication and thorough planning. Starting successful blogs requires a whole lot more.

 This makes it absolutely effortless for the visitor to shop the look, even if they are short on time.

 Best ideas to borrow: product/shop integration on landing pages.

-Looking for a way for your essays to see the light of day?
+Looking for a way for your essays and educational articles to see the light of day?

 Check out The Quintessential Mind, a self-development and psychology blog by Adrian Iliopoulos.

 This site acts as the dumping ground for Adrian’s thoughts on all topics related to self-improvement.

 One particularly noteworthy feature of The Quintessential Mind is its landing page header section.